Sophia-Community/SophiApp/README.md

 ## SophiApp 2.0

-`SophiApp 2.0 | Daria` is in active development (no ETA, late 2023).
+`SophiApp 2.0 | Daria` is in active development (no ETA, Q2 2024).
 You may follow the development commits [here](https://github.com/Sophia-Community/SophiApp/commits/dev-winappsdk).
-Read [more](https://t.me/SophiaNews/1311).
+Read [more](https://t.me/SophiaNews/2566).

 ## About SophiApp